-- In every bathroom, keep a rechargeable light plugged in to light up if you’re ever caught without light in the bathroom.
+- In every bathroom, keep a rechargeable light plugged in to light up if you’re ever in a power outage.

-- If you have solar yard lights, you can charge them during the day and use as an indoor light at night.
+- If you have solar yard lights, you can charge them during the day and use them as indoor lights at night.

 - Keep your lantern or flashlight in places your family can easily find them in case you are not home when the power goes out.

 Add Lights and Clothes to Your 72-Hour Kit

 - This week add a lightweight headlamp or flashlight to your 72-hour kit.
 A headlamp is a great option to be hands free.

 - You’ll find emergency lights at Walmart, camping or hardware stores, Costco, Sam’s Club or Amazon.
 If you already have a light in your kit, test your light or replace the batteries.

 - Also add underwear, socks and a lightweight hoodie to your kit.
 During a disaster your clothes may become dirty or wet.
 Clean, dry clothing will be a true blessing.

 - Put your clothing in a plastic zip bag to keep them dry.
 Mark the date you packed them on the bag.
 If you have growing children, perhaps trade out clothes every year.
 Add a reminder on your calendar to update your clothing.

 - If you have an infant, keep several changes of clothing always in your diaper bag.